 Here are some tests that double as training exercises to help gain even more insight while providing a training stimulus to allow the athlete to improve their performance.

-If we look at how fast or how far you can throw a medicine ball using a rotational motions we can see how efficient players are at storing and releasing elastic energy in a rotational fashion.
+If we look at how fast or how far you can throw a medicine ball using a rotational motion we can see how efficient players are at storing and releasing elastic energy in a rotational fashion.

-There are some pretty high-tech med balls out there that have sensors which tell you how much power you’re producing which is awesome because any time an athlete can have accurate and instant feed back you’re going to get better training effort when they try to beat their previous score.
+There are some pretty high-tech med balls out there that have sensors which tell you how much power you’re producing which is awesome because any time an athlete can have accurate and instant feedback you’re going to get better training effort when they try to beat their previous score.

 If you don’t have $500 for a really fancy medicine ball you might have to use distance as a marker or hope that your radar gun can pick up the med ball’s velocity.
-Either way these tests require some practice in order to learn the skill so that you get better results.
+Either way, these tests require some practice in order to learn the skill so that you get better results.

 Static Med Ball Toss

 Here we instruct the same as above but we make the athlete pause for a full 1 second before they rotate towards their target.
-This method doesn’t use the stretch shortening cycle.
+This method doesn’t use the stretch-shortening cycle.